Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Baylor and its opponents have gone over the current 61-point total in three of seven games this season.
+- Baylor and its opponents have gone over the current 60.5-point total in three of seven games this season.

-- The two teams combine to score 79.9 points per game, 18.9 more than the over/under in this contest.
+- The combined points per game average of the two teams, 79.9, is 19.4 points greater than Saturday's over/under.

-- These two squads combine to allow 48.3 points per game, 12.7 fewer than this contest's over/under.
+- This contest's over/under is 12.2 points greater than the 48.3 these two squads combine to allow per game this season.

 Baylor Stats and Trends